Non-supersymmetric heterotic strings and chiral CFTs: Non-supersymmetric strings

 The orbifolding procedure is largely the same as for the case of the $O(16)\times O(16)$ string carried our in section \ref{ss:CPO16}.
 On one hand, the lattice invariant under the exchange of gauge factors $R$ is again $\Gamma_{1,1}\oplus E_8(2)$.
 On the other, the non-trivial step of doing Poisson resummation on the shifted lattice also results in an overall change of sign of the contribution affected by $\delta$ (cf. eq. \eqref{afterpoisson}).
 There is however the important subtlety that the co-spinor and scalar classes $\Gamma_c$ and $\Gamma_o$ are formally exchanged, and so the overall contributions to the spacetime classes in the final theory read somewhat differently.
 In this case we must use the transformations

 and the overall contributions take the form (cf. eqs. \eqref{z2chlv}, \eqref{z2chls}, \eqref{z2chlc}, \eqref{z2chlo})

 Note the similarity between $Z_c'$ and $Z_s'$.
 We know that for the tachyonic heterotic theories the spinor and cospinor classes are equivalent \cite{BoyleSmith:2023xkd,Fraiman:2023cpa} and so $Z_c = Z_s$ hence $Z_c' = Z_s'$, suggesting that our present orbifold is also tachyonic.
-Indeed, the Chaudhuri-Polchinski orbifold preserves the diagonal combinations of the tachyons transforming in the fundamental representations of each $SU(2)$.
+Indeed, the Chaudhuri-Polchinski orbifold preserves two of the four original tachyons in the theory.
 We will say more about this below.

 In terms of the functions $\mathcal{G}^{(i)}$, the different spacetime classes read

 Going to the self-dual radius $R = R_0 = \sqrt{2}$, we obtain the (level-matched part of) the $(\bar q,q)$-expansions